About compulsory land acquisition

 The Coordinator-General facilitates many of the large-scale infrastructure projects that underpin Queensland's economic development.

-Sometimes, the Coordinator-General needs to compulsorily acquire, or take, the land on which these projects are to be built.
+Sometimes, the Coordinator-General needs to compulsorily acquire, or resume, the land on which these projects are to be built.

 Land acquisition process

-The main steps of the compulsory acquisition process are as follows:
+The main steps of the compulsory land acquisition process are as follows:

 Throughout the process, representatives of the Coordinator-General are available to assist affected landowners.